readchina/ReadAct/proc/readme.md

 - Check `PS00207` which should be unknown work?
 - move `source.fictionality` to `work.fictionality` on main entity?
 - merge three (?) `work.csv` tables
+- `*Source.genre` and `Work.type_num` need check for refactoring seems superfluous to repeat genres on Sources when we could add them to Work, check ArtWorks.
+- fix creator references on new Work entries to point to Agents instead of Persons